BdR76/CSVLint/docs/readme.md

 ### Python ###

-Generates a [Python](https://www.python.org/) script to read the csv data file as a dataframe.
+Generates a [Python](https://www.python.org/) script to read the CSV data file as a dataframe.
 It contains the required scripting for the appropriate datatypes, and it is meant as a starting point for further script development.

 ### R-script ###

-Generates an [R-script](https://www.r-project.org/) to read the csv data file as a dataframe.
+Generates an [R-script](https://www.r-project.org/) to read the CSV data file as a dataframe.
 It contains the required scripting for the appropriate datatypes, and it is meant as a starting point for further script development in [R-Studio](https://www.rstudio.com/products/rstudio/).

 ### PowerShell ###

-Generates a [PowerShell](https://en.wikipedia.org/wiki/PowerShell) script to read the csv data file as a dataset variable.
+Generates a [PowerShell](https://en.wikipedia.org/wiki/PowerShell) script to read the CSV data file as a dataset variable.
 It contains the required scripting for the appropriate datatypes, and it is meant as a starting point for further script development.